-Rigid foam board is also a god choice for unfinished basements.
+Rigid foam board is also a good choice for unfinished basements.
 It has a high R-value per inch.
-Since that means it's thin, it doesn't require much supporting structure; however, fire regulations commonly require foam boards be closed in with a fire proof covering like drywall, reducing their advantage over fiberglass bats in unfinished basements.
+Since that means it's thin, it doesn't require much supporting structure; however, fire regulations commonly require foam boards be closed in with a fireproof covering like drywall, reducing their advantage over fiberglass bats in unfinished basements.

 Fiberglass bats make an excellent choice for finished basement walls.
 They're easy to handle, inexpensive, and readily available.
 The main drawback to fiberglass bats is that the fibers can loosen and float around, making them difficult to handle.

-Always wear long sleeves, a hat, eye protection, gloves, and a dust mask when working with fiberglass insulation to keep the fibers off your skin and out of your of your lungs.
+Always wear long sleeves, a hat, eye protection, gloves, and a dust mask when working with fiberglass insulation to keep the fibers off your skin and out of your lungs.

 In a finished basement where the insulation will be covered with drywall foam boards save space over fiberglass; however, foam boards are more expensive than fiberglass bats, offsetting their space-saving benefits.

 Before closing a finished basement wall, you must install a vapor barrier to prevent moisture transfer between the warm room and the cold insulation behind the wall.
 A vapor barrier can be achieved using faced fiberglass bats, or by covering the entire wall and the insulation with an unbroken sheet of plastic.